cybershoe/devday-mongo101-labs/docs/lab2/end.md

 # End of Lab 2

-This concludes lab 2 - Basic CRUD Operations.
+This concludes Lab 2 - Basic CRUD Operations.

 Please continue to Lab 3 - Indexes.